What you should know

 Family violence includes physical abuse (such as hitting a partner or child).
 It also includes:

-- threats, including threats to other people or pets
+- threats, including threats to harm other people or pets

 - stalking or following

-- restricting a person’s independence, including their financial independence
+- limiting a person’s independence, including their financial independence

 - damaging property